jzemlickadev/moneta-rest-api/readme.txt

 --- Rest API for transform text ---

  Default port is : 8888
- Path for request is: /transformText
+ Default path mapping for Text controller is : /api Path for request is: /transformText
  Method is: POST
  Input body format is: json